 Can Adapalene Reduce Wrinkles?

-One of the off-label uses for adapalene gel is wrinkle reduction, as we referenced earlier in the article.
+One of the off-label uses for adapalene gel is wrinkle reduction.
 There is some preliminary research suggesting that the drug may be effective for reducing wrinkles.

 A clinical trial on 0.3% adapalene found it to be effective for treating signs of skin aging.
-Skin hydration, skin thickness and wrinkles were all reported as improved on average by the end of the trial.
+Skin hydration, skin thickness and wrinkles were all reported to be improved by the end of the trial.

 We can’t identify any medical studies suggesting that 0.1% adapalene is effective for wrinkles.

 We would not recommend using adapalene for wrinkles, as we recommend against off-label uses of medications, but patients can consider this as a potential secondary benefit to the drug.
-A patient with both acne and wrinkles who’s prescribed adapalene to treat their acne, may also receive the benefit of wrinkle reduction.
+A patient with both acne and wrinkles who uses adapalene to treat their acne, may also receive the benefit of wrinkle reduction.

 Is Adapalene a Retinol?